WHY ARE WE THE BEST?

-Of the water that falls to the earth’s surface in the form of rainfall, some runs off the surface, some evaporates back to the atmosphere and some infiltrates into the ground.
+Did you know that the water that falls to the Earth’s surface in the form of rainfall goes to many different places.
+Some runs off the surface, some evaporates back to the atmosphere and some infiltrates into the ground.
 Part of the water that moves into the ground is taken up by plant roots and re-enters the atmosphere through transpiration.
-The rest percolates deeper into the earth and becomes ground water.
-This water is held in aquifers and it from these that we pump.
+The rest percolates deeper into the Earth and becomes ground water.
+This water is held in aquifers and it is from these that we pump.

 Our water is analysed by an independent NATA-certified laboratory.